fangit01/react-woocommerce-product-search/README.md

 * Please keep this file in a private computer as anyone who can access this file can copy your api keys, thus fetch private data such as customer details / orders from your website.

 # HOW TO USE
-1. Go to your WooCommerce setting, generate a read-only api keys.
+1. go to your WooCommerce setting, generate a read-only api keys.
 2. in the src/app.js, add your website, api keys
+3. the author search is about searching a product attibute, you can modify your own by editing related lines.
-3. npm install
+4. npm install
-4. npm start
+5. npm start

 # Screenshot
 ![screenshot](./screenshot.jpeg?raw=true "screenshot")